Jordyn Woods Financially Cut Off By Kardashians

 After Kylie found out about Woods having an affair with her sister Khloe’s boyfriend, Tristan Thompson, Kylie was both heartbroken and infuriated.
 Obviously, the public scandal is something the entire Kardashian-Jenner clan could never appreciate, but Kylie has especially endured a lot of pain and guilt because of how the situation affected Khloe.
 Khloe did manage to dump Thompson and cut him out of the Kardashian’s life, but cutting off Woods has been much more difficult.

-“Jordyn was a friend that Khloe confided in a bout her difficulties with Tristan and then Jordyn did this.
+“Jordyn was a friend that Khloe confided in about her difficulties with Tristan and then Jordyn did this.
 The family won’t be forgiving ” a source told Cosmopolitan.
 “They have done everything to help Jordyn be successful on her own.
 They feel she would be nothing without them.
 It’s such a betrayal for them.”

 ???????????? bitchy | Jordyn Woods has been financially cut off from the Kardashian-Jenners #Go #Celebs #Fashion #Beauty #Entertainment #Music #Film #Tv #Gossip #Celebritieshttps://t.co/k39SKr20tO